vintagexav/geocode-python/README.md

 If you would like to store latitude/logitude of user address:
 Provide Google API Key as environment variable in `GEOCODE_KEY`

-Run without Docker (requires python 2.7) `FLASK_APP=src/main.py FLASK_ENV=development flask run --port 5000`
+*** WITH DOCKER ***

+TESTS:

+Build tests with docker
+first delete all the *.pyc files in the test directory and subdirectories:
+`find . \( -name '__pycache__' -or -name '*.pyc' \) -delete`
+then build
+`docker build -t mbrellatest . -f Dockerfile.test`

+Run tests with docker (and automatically remove with --rm exposing port with -p) `docker run --rm -p 5000:5000 mbrellatest`

+APP:
 Build with docker
-`docker build -t mbrella .`
+`docker build -t mbrella . -f Dockerfile`

 Run with docker
 `docker run --rm -p 5000:5000 mbrella`

-Documentation:
+*** WITHOUT DOCKER *** (requires python 2.7)

+TESTS:

+Tests without Docker
+`py.test test/test.py --log-cli-level=10 -s`

+APP:
+Run without Docker
+`FLASK_APP=src/main.py FLASK_ENV=development flask run --port 5000`

+*** Documentation ***

 `0.0.0.0:5000/files/documentation/`

-Tests
-`py.test test/test.py --log-cli-level=10 -s`

 ##  Improvements

 - Additional endpoints, for instance /api/booking/confirm when a booking is confirmed
-- Move to Python 3.6 - for some reason requirements were failing with package `futures`
+- Move to Python 3.6 - should not be difficult, but package 'futures' might be problematic.
+Packages to install: Flask, Flask-Fixtures, Flask-SQLAlchemy, geocoder, pytest, urllib
 - Protect routes with user roles - see https://flask-user.readthedocs.io/en/latest/authorization.html
+- Use Headers to specify API version
 - Use JWT/ Session from Flask
 - Encrypt ids
 - validate email